git1k2/websdrgrab/README.md

 WebSDR QRSS Grabber, grabs QRSS frames from WebSDR servers.

 > **Note** \
-> Please inform the owners of the WebSDR of your experiments and using this software.
+> Please inform the owners of the WebSDR server of your experiments with this software.
 Especially when running for more than a few hours.

 ## Work in progress ...